dahye99/dahye99/README.md

 ### 🚧 Currently Working On

-- [ ] Non-ground-truth tumor segmentation model
+- [ ] Non-ground-truth tumor segmentation model (Still in the coding mines… When the paper is released, the repo will be unleashed as well.
+Scout’s honor!)

 ---